CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/RootGaugeFactory.md

 ### `transmit_emissions`
 !!! description "`RootGaugeFactory.transmit_emissions(_gauge: RootGauge)`"

     Function to mint and transmit emissions to the `ChildGauge` on the destination chain.
-This function is permissionsless and can be called by anyone.
+This function is permissionless and can be called by anyone.

     | Input    | Type      | Description |
     | -------- | --------- | ----------- |